Write a Climate Action Plan for Your Rural Community

 Workshop Details

-• Cost: $250 per team of up to three teammates working on the same, shared climate plan.
+• Team Cost: $300 per team of up to four teammates working on the same, shared climate plan.

-• Duration: 8 weeks with instructor Tim Magee, an internationally recognized climate expert.
+• Instructor: Tim Magee, internationally recognized climate expert.

-• Outcome: Create your own Climate Change Action Plan upon course completion.
+• Outcome: Complete, ready-to-use Climate Change Action Plan.

 • Start Date: A new workshop begins the first Monday of each month.

 Questions?
-For more information, see the full course details or contact us.
+For more information, see Frequently Asked Questions below or contact us.

-Watch a 3-minute video with Tim Magee on the Climate Workshop
+Watch Instructor Tim Magee Introduce the Climate Workshop

-Mr. Magee is CSDi’s Executive Director and the author of A Field Guide to Community Based Adaptation, Routledge, Oxford, England.
+Tim Magee is an internationally recognized climate scientist, researcher, mentor, and trainer who has over 20 years of experience in designing climate change and disaster preparation action plans.
+Mr. Magee is CSDi’s Executive Director, and the author of A Field Guide to Community Based Adaptation, Routledge, Oxford, England.

 Who Should Enroll?
 Groups that will benefit from this climate course.